EvangeliaS/Memory-Management-Simulation/README.md

 - **Buddy Algorithm:** The Buddy algorithm is implemented using a binary tree structure.
 Memory allocation and deallocation are managed through this tree.

+### Pending Processes List (L)

+-A list named Pending_Processes_List, also known as L, is used to manage processes waiting to be placed in memory.
+-L is implemented as a singly linked list with head/tail pointers, representing a FIFO queue.
+-New processes are added to the end (tail) of the list using the add_process function.
+-Processes are removed from the front (head) of the list using the pop_process function.
+-Memory allocation for processes is handled externally, and memory is not released when processes are removed from this list.
+-Deletion of a process occurs after its lifespan has ended and upon removal from memory (Memory_List).

 ### Communication Between G and M

 - G generates VPs and notifies M about their placement in memory using "VP_Start" messages.